azalea-rs/azalea/README.md

 ## Matrix/Discord

-If you'd like to chat about Azalea, you can join the Matrix space at [#azalea:matdoes.dev](https://matrix.to/#/#azalea:matdoes.dev) or the Discord server at [discord.gg/FaRey6ytmC](https://discord.gg/FaRey6ytmC).
+If you'd like to chat about Azalea, you can join the Matrix space at [#azalea:matdoes.dev](https://matrix.to/#/#azalea:matdoes.dev) (recommended) or the Discord server at [discord.gg/FaRey6ytmC](https://discord.gg/FaRey6ytmC) (they're bridged so you don't need to join both).

 ## Why